Difference Between CMA and CIMA

 - Moreover, the course is designed to impart not only financial education to the candidates but also equip them with the skills in business management, capable of advising on business strategy and risk management.

 - CIMA definitely gives a boost to your earning potential while preparing you for roles in the business and finance sectors.
-Also, CIMA is not rigid in its idea of pre-requisites required to be eligible for the exam, thus a wide range of professionals are open to give the exam, creating wider job opportunities.
+Also, CIMA is not rigid in its idea of pre-requisites required to be eligible for the exam.
+Thus a wide range of professionals is open to give the exam, creating wider job opportunities.